AustralianAntarcticDataCentre/metadata_xml_convert/README.md

 This script loops over metadata DIF XML files and converts them to other XML formats using XSL files.

+## Requirements

-The paths to where all required files are found is specified in the `settings.py` module.
+Paths to required folders are specified in the `settings.py` module.
-This should be created by copying and renaming `settings.py.example`.
+This can be created by copying and renaming `settings.py.example`.

 This script only uses Python 3.4 standard libraries.